Movietone Act:

 Rudy the herring is shot by an ape-like grizzly bear, causing great chaos in the city.
 Ko Ko the Clown comes out of the inkwell to alert the detective, Bimbo (now differently drawn than in the previous films).
 After learning that "a murderer always returns to the scene of his crime," he discovers the bear was getting ready to eat the dead herring.
 Bimbo captures him, but ends up locking himself in prison instead of the bear.

 This also appears to be Murray's final participation in a Fleischer cartoon.
 The ones released after this date either do not contain him, or do not contain enough audible evidence to confirm his presence.
-(He appears to have taken radio again with Walter Van Brunt and Marcella Shields during this time.)
+(He appears to have taken radio with Walter Van Brunt and Marcella Shields afterwards.)
 However, there is always the possibility that he could have appeared or sang in other films in the 1930s without credit.
-If you think you see or hear him in any others, please let me know!
+If you think you see or hear him in any others, please let me know.

 BETTER BALANCED BUSINESS (Part 1)